adamsilver/fdpb/03-book-a-flight.md

 }, this));
 ```

 This isn't the most elegant solution.
-But worse still, iOS 10 has a problem with the blur event.
-The act of hiding the on-screen keyboard triggers the `blur` event on the text box.
-This isn't right, but it does create a broken experience that stops users from accessing the menu.
-Instead, we can listen out for the Tab key press instead.
+Even worse, iOS 10 incorrectly triggers the blur event on the text box when the user hides the on-screen keyboard.
+This stops users from accessing the menu altogether.
+Fortunately, there's another solution.

 #### Listening To The Tab Key

-To avoid the problems with the blur event, we can listen out specifically for the <kbd>Tab</kbd> key.
+Instead of hiding the menu `onblur`, we can do so by listening for the when the user presses <kbd>Tab</kbd>.

 ```JS
 this.textBox.on('keydown', $.proxy(function(e) {